davidwesst/davidwesst.github.io/src/blog/speaking-at-tech-events-helps-you-grow/index.md

 - presentations
 - conference
 description: "A large part of my career growth is tied directly to speaking at tech events like conferences and user groups.
 I have had many people ask me about my experience and wanted to share it for others who might be wondering what benefits actually are. "
-image: ""
+image: "./prdc2022-speaking_thumbnail.png"
-image_alt: ""
+image_alt: "David Wesst with a bit of a goofy face, mid speech at a podium at Prairie Dev Con 2022 in Calgary, with his hand extended talking about the role IT architecture played in preparing the Student Information / Finance System to be cloud-ready."
-image_type: "image/png"
+image_type: image/png
-image_credit: ""
+image_credit: "Dave Paquette <https://www.davepaquette.com>"

 ---

 [1]: https://www.prairiedevcon.com
 [2]: https://www.westerndevs.com

-I was lucky enough to be selected to speak at all three [Prairie Dev Con 2022][1] events this year, after a hietus from speakingat live tech events.
+I was lucky enough to be selected to speak at all three [Prairie Dev Con 2022][1] events this year, after a hietus from speaking at live tech events.
 The experirence of submitting and delivering a couple of session reminded me how important speaking at these sorts of events has been over the years and now they account for a large part of my career growth.
 On top of that, I have had many people who are entering tech ask me about my experience and wanted to share it for others who might be wondering what benefits actually are.

 # You need to sell yourself and your session